EOLab-HSRW/Workshop_LetsPlaiy/Workshop/README.md

 The main goal of the project is to provide children with a ready-to-use kit from which they can build the object without needing to program.

 ## General Conditions
-1. Around 27 students (in pairs)
+1. Around 30 students (in pairs)
-2. Duration: 3 hours
+2. Duration: 3 school hours

 ## Appointments